sherlock-project/sherlock/removed_sites.md

 ### House Mixes

-As of 2021-09-04, House Mixes has issues connecting causing Sherlock to freeze.
+As of 2021-09-04, House Mixes has issues connecting causing spectre to freeze.
 ```json
   "House-Mixes.com": {
     "errorMsg": "Profile Not Found",